ajakate/beemoviefier/README.md

 beemoviefier is a command line tool to help you create your own *"X, but every time Y happens it gets faster"* videos, originally inspired by this [gem](https://www.youtube.com/watch?v=W31e9meX9S4&t=177s).

 It's been six years since this meme was popular but I think it deserves a renaissance.
 For the uninitiated, it essentially starts with a movie, song, or video clip at normal speed and slowly speeds up by multiplying factor every time a certain word is said or a certain thing happens, often ending up unintelligible by the end.

+## Installation

+As long as you have babashka installed, you should be fine to run beemoviefier after cloning the repo.
+All the tool does is generate a long ffmpeg command which it calls.
+Any dependencies babashka uses should be installed on the first run.

-## Dependencies
+### Dependencies

 - [VLC](https://www.videolan.org/vlc/)
 - [babashka](https://github.com/babashka/babashka#installation)